 The best way to get started with your seasonal marketing is to spend some time looking back over the past year.
 If you have a formal marketing strategy or calendar, pull it out and gather your team around to discuss all of the activities that have been happening over the year.

-During this meeting, focus on two things:
+During this meeting, focus on four things:

 - What was successful and what wasn’t successful.

 - Are there any small or minor tasks that still need to be wrapped up?

 - Is there anything you can tweak and reuse to save time now or in future?

 - Do you need to bring in a digital or SEO agency to help you get through the work?

 The responses you come up with will set the framework for your strategy for the new year while ensuring you know what’s left to be done, and who will be doing the work.
 If you need to bring in outside help such as an agency, this can lighten your load and ensure the work gets done to standard.